QUICKREF(DOCS) Optical Printer Control Systems QUICKREF(DOCS)

 SAVE YOUR FILES ON FLOPPIES

-Hard disks are great, but when they crash, you can loose
+Hard disks are great, but when they crash, you can lose

 the whole works, unless you have backups on floppies.